isaaclee12/sorting_algorithm_practice/README.md

 # sorting_algorithm_practice

-An analysis of Various Sorting Algorithms in C++.
+An analysis of various sorting algorithms in C++.

 A CSV database of video games were converted into C++ objects, which were then sorted using Bubble, Insertion, Quick, Heap, and Two Sorts.